SkyTran: System details

-To minimize maintenance and make switching on and off the tracks efficient at high speeds, early versions of the system proposed using the Inductrack passive magnetic levitation system instead of wheels.
+To minimize maintenance and make switching on and off the tracks efficient at high speeds, early versions of the system were proposed using the Inductrack passive magnetic levitation system instead of wheels.
 Passive maglev requires no external power to levitate vehicles.
 Rather, the magnetic repulsion is produced by the movement of the vehicle over shorted wire coils in the track.
 The cars would be driven by a linear motor in the track or vehicle.
-Therefore, the system would have no electromechanical moving parts, making it entirely "solid state".
+Therefore, the system would have no electromechanical moving parts, making it entirely a "solid-state".

-On this first version, the passive maglev coils are enclosed and supported by a light shell called a guideway that also captures the vehicles mechanically to prevent derailment.
+In this first version, the passive maglev coils are enclosed and supported by a light shell called a guideway that also captures the vehicles mechanically to prevent derailment.
 Malewicki proposes a 3D grid design that avoids accident-prone intersections by grade separation, with guideways and their exit and entry ramps crossing above or below each other.
 Tracks will be supported 20 or 30 ft above the ground by standard metal utility poles.
 They could also be attached to the sides of buildings.

 After identifying problems with Inductrack and the cost associated with it, skyTran described an improved design during a Horizon BBC interview with skyTran at NASA Ames in Mountain View, CA.

-New details about the levitation and motor were described in a keynote speech in June 2016, showing levitation stator being plain aluminium plates and motor stator an aluminium tube.
+New details about the levitation and motor were described in a keynote speech in June 2016, showing levitation stators being plain aluminum plates and motor stators as aluminum tubes.
 The guideway is also significantly enlarged and wider than the vehicle, so the switching can be vertical, going through the guideway.
-Guideway shape is shown at 16:26 in above referenced video.
+The guideway shape is shown at 16:26 above the referenced video.
 This new concept can be seen in a short simulation film.
-Instead of the purely passive inductrack system, the new mechanism modifies lift by mechanically angling the magnetic pads and need a servo controlled actuation.
-The lift control also do the switching by moving vertically through the rails.
+Instead of the purely passive induct rack system, the new mechanism modifies lift by mechanically angling the magnetic pads and needs a servo-controlled actuation.
+The lift control also does the switching by moving vertically through the rails.